Amr7moda/employee_tasks/README.md

 ## USE

-1) create database named fullstack_task
+1) Create database named fullstack_task
 2) Run php artisan migrate

 * To create an admin please :